matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 ![the image has loaded](images/2448-loaded-image.png)

-For reference, the current state of things in Riot is:
+For reference, the current state of things in Element is:

 ![boo, sad](images/2448-current-state.png)